bbauska/Coursera-Bootstrap/readme.md

 With this, we complete this exercise, where we have seen how we can construct a form and include it into our web page.

-You\'ll be working with forms in some of the later exercises including your second assignment.
+You&apos;ll be working with forms in some of the later exercises including your second assignment.

 This is a good time for you to do a good comment with the message forms.